mvolkmann/blog/src/astro.md

   This will result in the removal of function definitions that appear in plain `script` tags.

-  For example, this WILL NOT make the `demo` function available.
+  For example, this WILL NOT make the `demo` function available to Alpine.

   ```html
   <script>